pawanit17/cassandra/README.md

 # Architecture
-- Cassandra employs distributed processing.
+- Cassandra is a distributed database.
 It means that there are several nodes over which the data is split using some criteria.
 - However, unlike HBASE, there is no master node which tells information on which node has what data.
 Any node in the Cassandra cluster can work with a request.
 - In this sense, because there is no master node, there is no single point of failure.
 In other words, a decentralized system.
 - Data is then updated from this node to the other nodes.